Canadian Immigration Law Firm Toronto Immigration Lawyer

 Work Permits

-Foreign persons may be applying for work permit on the basis of confirmation from Human Resources and Skills Development Canada (HRSDC), or on the basis of HRSDC exempt work permit category.
+Foreign persons may be applying for work permit on the basis of confirmation from Service Canada / Employment and Social Development Canada (ESDC), or on the basis of ESDC exempt work permit category.

 Read more about Work Permits here >